Kent1029/Azure_automation/ITSM_Automation_System/README.md

 ```

 ## The script will do the following:
-1. Doload the ITSM_Form_Department.xlsx Info excel file from the Azure Storage Blob.
+1. Download the ITSM_Form_Department.xlsx Info excel file from the Azure Storage Blob.
 2. Extract the Api related data from the excel file.
 3. Call Api with payloads(SubmitTimes, UserMails, UserNames, AdminNames, ProblemTitles, ProblemDescriptions, SolutionWays, Urgents)
 4. Upload the file to the Sharepoint